Three new cases of coronavirus reported in Artsakh

 At present, seven people are receiving inpatient treatment in Artsakh for COVID-19.

-A total of 2,901 cases of COVID-19 have been confirmed and 26,931coronavirus tests have been conducted so far in Artsakh.
+A total of 2,913 cases of COVID-19 have been confirmed and 27,246 coronavirus tests have been conducted so far in Artsakh.